davidgyoung/davidgyoung.github.io/_posts/2020-04-11-saving-the-world-with-bluetooth.md

 Both of these apps have gotten a lot of attention, but given the quality of what they do, this attention isn't really deserved.

 Singapore's Ministry of Health got attention because they were the first to release an app.
-They got more attention by promising to release it as "open source" -- something they still haven't done three weeks later as of this writing.
-The iOS version of the app expects users to leave their phone turned on all the time with the app visible on the screen for "best" results.
+They got more attention by promising to release it as "open source" -- something they still haven't done three weeks later as of this writing. (**EDIT:** the code has now been posted [here](https://github.com/opentrace-community)) The iOS version of the app expects users to leave their phone turned on all the time with the app visible on the screen for "best" results.
 Without a proper design that allows iOS Bluetooth tracking to work in the background, their app design is simply a non-starter.

 The MIT app, meanwhile, has no working Bluetooth tracking at all, relying instead on inaccurate location measurements typically without aid of the battery-hungry GPS radio.
 This simply isn't accurate enough to be a useful contact tracing tool.